| The

 when discussing the hair restoration procedure with

+this youthful subset of the balding population.
 Men in their 30's and early 40's are more deliberate

 about the decision to undergo hair transplant surgery.